boazsegev/facil.io/docs/api/sock_why.md

 ---
 title: facil.io - lib sock - a making sockets in C easy to use.
 toc: true
+layout: api
 ---
-# A Simple Socket Library for non-blocking Berkeley Sockets
+# A Simple Socket Library for non-blocking Sockets

 This library aims to: